Raphbos/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is an executable script that deletes the file betty

 9-firstdirdeletion is an executable script that deletes the directory my_first_directory that is in the /tmp directory

+10-back is an executable script that changes the working directory to the previous one